CNE Bandshell

-The CNE Bandshell is an open-air concert venue in Toronto, Ontario, Canada.
+The CNE Bandshell also spelled CNE Band Shell, is an open-air concert venue in Toronto, Ontario, Canada.
 It is located at Exhibition Place on the shores of Lake Ontario.
 Built in 1936, it hosts the annual music program of the Canadian National Exhibition (CNE) and is also used for festivals and picnic events, for which the "Bandshell Park" can be rented from the City of Toronto.